 Louis Comfort Tiffany was originally trained as a painter before pursuing the art of glassmaking in the late nineteenth century.
 He is linked with the Art Nouveau movement which embodies floral motifs with flowing and stylized curves (1).
 Tiffany preferred to work with glass that contained mineral impurities and often composed his decorative arts with a variety of colours and textures of opalescent glass.
 The natural jewel-like hues of pumpkin and beetroot are a fitting subject for an art work focused on saturated colour and light.
 Tiffany’s painterly background is evident with tonal variation used to denote the shape and the form of the organic shapes of the vegetables and the foliage.

-As a staple dessert at any Thanksgiving Day celebration, Pumpkin Pie is firmly rooted in autumnal tradition.
-The New York Times recounts the pie’s history,
+As a staple dessert at any Thanksgiving Day celebration, Pumpkin Pie is deeply entwined with autumn harvest traditions.
+The New York Times recounts the pie’s history:

 pinch of salt